zhou-1/COVISS-Lab-Research/Theory/Web.md

 set image URL to image element on bottom canvas; get selected transparency for image; img.onload to load image: display image ID to user..... until an ajax call (initFlAnns) to get size of image and create array with users' annotations (0 for initial, 1 for background later, 2 for flower later), using sessions allow us to keep updating and accessing this same variable back and forth in the views.py.
 Otherwise, if error, reload whole window page.

 <b> Refine button </b>
+1. save current state of cursor (pencil or line or eraser)
+2. switch mouse cursor to loading/wait symbol
+3. display "Refining.." icon
+4. hide Undo button and reactivate it only if traces.length > 0
+5. get pointer (like img, size of image) to image on bottom canvas
+6. increament counter of number of refinements performed
+7.